Wallsmedia/DotNet.RestApi.Client/README.md

 The convenient Web Rest Api Client for the Rest Web Service at the Docker Container.

 #### Version 3.0.0
--Add support of .Net Core 3.0
+- Add support of .Net Core 3.0
--Add support of .Net Standard 2.1
+- Add support of .Net Standard 2.1

 #### Version 2.4.0
 - Add support of IHttpClientFactory